 To the Hammam

 Marrakech isn’t a bad place to be for tired legs.
-Getting a massage is like buying a loaf of bread for locals.
-You can either dive into a proper local joint for a cheap rub down (that sounds unintentionally sleazy), or pay the tourist prices but get the more luxury (and cleaner) experience.
+Getting a message is like buying a loaf of bread for locals.
+You can either dive into a proper local joint for a cheap rubdown (that sounds unintentionally sleazy), or pay the tourist prices but get the more luxury (and cleaner) experience.
 We went high end at the Les Bains D’Orient, complete with half-time mint tea and 2 rounds of massage – the best of the few I’ve had in my life.

 Marrakech the city